oigbokwe73/Real-Estate/README.md

+The client is a Real Estate Interactive Technology firm based in Canada.
+They wanted to build an interactive application to dynamically customize housing floor plans to delight their customers.
+They had a flash based tool which they needed to re-platform into HTML5 based interactive platform.
+For this, they wanted a re-engineering solution for their legacy product suite.
+To maintain huge critical historical data from legacy systems, client wanted a cloud-based solution.

+The key challenge meant in re-engineering legacy systems as they were built in VB6 and outdated technology.
+As HTML provide limited events like single click, double click and right click, client wanted to re-platform it to more usable and interactive design solution.
+The client required a communicable design framework with more availability of design functions.

 Thanks for laying out the scenario so clearly—this is a classic legacy modernization use case, with an interesting twist around UI interactivity and historical data preservation.
 Below is a complete solution design that covers the **SQL database tables**, **Azure components** (Service Bus, Storage), and a narrative around the **business and technical scenario**.

 ---